Discrimination

 Think

-• Are you in immediate danger?
-If you are in immediate danger or seriously injured, you can contact the emergency services on 999 (or 112 from a mobile phone).
+- Are you in immediate danger?
+If you are in immediate danger or seriously injured, you can contact the emergency services on 999 (If you are working internationally, many countries use the global emergency number 112)

-• Find a safe space.
+- Find a safe space.
 If an incident has just happened try and find somewhere you feel safe.

 Report